Relaxing Hardware Requirements for Surface Code Circuits using Time-dynamics: Introduction

-Due to the difficulty of implementing QEC experimentally, and the resulting breadth of hardware architectures aiming to implement QEC, progress is often focused on exploiting hardware specifics for better error correction performance, essentially in the form ``If hardware can do X then we could do Y''.
+Due to the difficulty of implementing QEC experimentally, and the resulting breadth of hardware architectures aiming to implement QEC, progress is often focused on exploiting hypothetical hardware specifics for better error correction performance.
+This kind of work is essentially in the form ``If hardware can do X then we could do Y''.
 Recent examples of such progress include new codes exploiting strong noise bias \cite{tuckett_tailoring_2019, bonilla_ataides_xzzx_2021}, long-range connectivity \cite{breuckmann_balanced_2020, breuckmann_quantum_2021, baspin_connectivity_2022, panteleev_asymptotically_2021, roffe_bias-tailored_2022,}, or hardware parity measurements \cite{lalumiere_tunable_2010, divincenzo_multi-qubit_2012, royer_qubit_2018, reagor_hardware_2022, livingston_experimental_2022}.
-This work strives to be of the complementary form: ``Hardware doesn't need to do X because we can do Y'': We show that designing the time-dynamic QEC circuit directly can allow for relaxation of the hardware requirements.
+Our work strives to be of the complementary form: ``Hardware doesn't need to do X because we can do Y'': We show that designing the time-dynamic QEC circuit directly can allow for relaxation of the hardware requirements.

-In particular, we show that efficient surface code circuits can be constructed using three couplings per qubit rather than four, using ISWAP gates instead of CNOT or CZ gates, and with improved resilience to leakage by exchanging qubit roles.
-All three of these exemplar circuits represent an improvement over the state of the art, logically performing the surface code with essentially the same logical performance, and maintaining the use of only four layers of entangling gates rather than adding overhead in circuit depth.
+In particular, we show that efficient surface code circuits can be constructed using three couplings per qubit rather than four, using ISWAP gates instead of CNOT or CZ gates, and with improved resilience to leakage by involving measurements on all physical qubits.
+All three of these exemplar circuits represent an improvement over the state of the art, performing the surface code with essentially the same logical performance, and maintaining the use of only four layers of entangling gates rather than adding overhead in circuit depth.
 The improvements shown in each of these circuits are not mutually exclusive or exhaustive.
 We also discuss combining the improvements from these constructions, as well as benefits they provide beyond relaxing requirements on hardware such as enabling lower cost logical compilation.
 That the existence of these circuits is surprising speaks to the usefulness of directly constructing QEC circuits rather than QEC codes.